iMicknl/home-assistant.io/source/_integrations/somfy.markdown

 ha_domain: somfy
 ---

-The Somfy integration will allow users to integrate their Somfy devices into Home Assistant using the [official API](https://developer.somfy.com/somfy-open-api/apis), unlike the [Tahoma](/integrations/tahoma/) integration.
+The Somfy integration will allow users to integrate their Somfy devices into Home Assistant using the [official API](https://developer.somfy.com/somfy-open-api/apis), unlike the [Somfy TaHoma](/integrations/tahoma/) integration.

 ## Installation